 From Perth to Christchurch one way in business, the total price comes to only 50,000 Qantas Frequent Flyer points and $170 (ouch!) in taxes courtesy of Qantas’s extortionate fuel surcharge scheme.

 The Sydney to Christchurch leg on its own would cost 36,000 QF points and $133 in taxes so for only 14,000 extra QF points you get an additional 5h in business class!
+If it’s a cash fare you’re after, check out our Emirates promo code to get a discount on your next flight!

 After spending the night at the new Felix Sydney Airport hotel, I took a quick Uber to the international departure terminal for a quick check-in and express security clearance.
 Flights from Australia to New Zealand are not eligible for the Emirates Chauffeur-drive service (however, if you fly on a connection to Bangkok or Dubai, you will get chauffeur drive in both Christchurch and Sydney).